The International Biocyclic Vegan Network

-The Adolf Hoops Society is significantly involved in the further development of the Biocyclic-Vegan Standard through the Standard and Recognition Commission responsible for this which is composed of renowned organisations and experts from different sectors such as ecology, agriculture, science, animal rights, certification, ethics and consumer advocacy.
+The Adolf Hoops Society is significantly involved in the further development of the Biocyclic-Vegan Standard through the Standard Commission responsible for this which is composed of renowned organisations and experts from different sectors such as ecology, agriculture, science, animal rights, certification, ethics and consumer advocacy.

 The Adolf Hoops Society was founded in 2019 and is managed by Dr. agr.
 Johannes Eisenbach, Arne Hoops and Axel Anders.
 It is named after the pioneer in organic farming Adolf Hoops (1932-1999) who in his organic operation “Biomodell Walsrode” in Northern Germany developed the principles of biocyclic farming and by this laid the foundation for the Biocyclic Vegan Standard.